slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
+> *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*
 > *'#276.
 Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- goethe*
 > *'You can never be sure who you are dealing with.
 A man who is of little importance and means today can be a person of power tomorrow.'*
 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*